cybertec-postgresql/pg_permissions/README.md

 ### Installation without the extension building infrastructure ###

-This is also what Windows users will have to dom because there is no extension building infrastructure for Windows.
+This is also what Windows users will have to do because there is no extension building infrastructure for Windows.

 Find out where your PostgreSQL share directory is: